 The game’s version of hacking is handled entirely through a series of programs purchased from Uplink’s store.
 It’s as simple as using the designated tool for the job, and keeping your software upgraded – a level 3 encrypted file is defeated with a version 3 decrypter.
 The number of tools per hack increases with beefier security, and soon you’ll be needing to deploy cypher decoders and firewall disablers before you can get at your target files.
 Some of the more clever stuff has you looking up an IT admin on a corporation’s public directory, calling him and recording his voice with a dedicated program, and then playing the recording back to fool the system’s security – but it’s all by the numbers, and none of it is freeform.
 You either have the tools, or you don’t.

 All of this takes place in a simplified, Windows-style interface driven entirely with the mouse.
-A big ol’ “Start” analogue lists out your available programs, and clicking on target fields will deploy your menagerie of hackers and crackers.
+A big ol’ “Start” button analogue lists out your available programs, and clicking on target fields will deploy your menagerie of decrypters and crackers.
 Your connection map is always shown in the upper right.
-Running programs are listed near the top, and you can use slider bars to manually spread the allocation of available resources – more and faster processors give you more resources to throw around.
+Running programs are listed near the top center, and you can use slider bars to manually spread the allocation of available resources – more and faster processors give you more resources to throw around.
 A series of buttons lets you skip time, to wait for a news report or get a new set of mission choices.
-Finally, in a neat touch, every program or downloaded file takes up space on your Gateway’s hard drive.
+Finally, in a neat touch, every program or downloaded file (even the tutorial!) takes up space on your Gateway’s hard drive.
 You can access a graphic of the drive to copy or delete files, or even defrag free space.

 LAN hacking was added in a later patch, and is a slightly different beast to the rest.
 You’re probing and taking over machines in a chain to slowly uncover the corporation’s internal layout, and it’s a bit more “puzzly” than everything else.
 It’s damned expensive, making this strictly a late-game proposition.
 Still, it’s also some of the most rewarding work, requiring you to find (and dupe) modem numbers or wireless frequencies to proceed.
 Various terminals within the LAN are even hacked like “normal” servers, giving extra tidbits, or the next piece of the chain.